 Her second Dialogue, Spain: Art and Architecture, brought her to Barcelona and Madrid.
 While in Spain, she saw the architectural masterpieces by Antonio Gaudi in Barcelona, and visited the Royal Palace, and the National Museum in Madrid.

 Her third Dialogue was in the Balkans where she traveled to Sarajevo Bosnia, Prizren Kosovo, and Belgrade Serbia.
 There she studied the conflict and genocide in Srebrenica, the 1999 NATO bombing in Belgrade, and the 1992-95 war in Bosnia.
 She learned about the internal conflicts and the influence of the US, EU, Russia and China in the region.

-Ileana has had several civic engagement experiences on campus.
-She is a CSSH Ambassador, where she assists in recruitment programming and events held in conjunction with the Office of Undergraduate Admissions.
+Ileana had several civic engagement experiences on campus.
+She was a CSSH Ambassador, where she assisted in recruitment programming and events held in conjunction with the Office of Undergraduate Admissions.
 She was a Teaching Assistant for the CSSH Co-op class as well as a Peer Mentor to all incoming students enrolled in the Introduction to International Affairs class.
 There she mentored a small group of students, helped them navigate through the course as well as the major, advised them about their academic plans and shared her experiences to help them with their future plans.